Krillian111/tiny-chat/README.md

 - design the chat API via messages within the websocket connection (-) feels a bit hacky as of now as I am implementing some of the nuts and bolts (serialization, validation) more manually than I would for REST.
   (-) cannot leverage input/schema validation of `fastify`
-- experiment with new new project file structure and naming convention
 - delay persistence layer implementation as long as possible (+) allows for collecting all the requirements before assessing what's the best fit